zizisoft/gitlock/README.md

 Synopsis 7:

 ```
-gitlock config private <pem-file>
+gitlock config private <path>
 gitlock config private
 ```

-If you want to sign, you can set this config. `<pem-file>` file must contain the private key (may also contain the certificate).
+If you want to sign, you can set this config. `<path>` must be a directory containing a file (for now only support a single file) in PEM format.
+The file must contain the private key (may also contain the certificate).
 For how to convert a certificate to PEM format, see OpenSSL manual.

-If there's no `<pem-file>`, it will set this config to nothing.
+If there's no `<path>`, it will set this config to nothing.

 Examples
 ========